-Lipoma Removal in NYC
+Lipoma Removal NYC

-What Is a Lipoma?
+What is Lipoma?

 A lipoma is a subcutaneous localized overgrowth “tumor” of fatty tissue.
 It is the most common soft tissue tumor, occurring in approximately 2 percent of the population.
 Its typical appearance is a skin-colored, subcutaneous, movable “lump” that has a rubbery texture.
 Although biologically harmless, a lipoma can be problematic for people when it is painful or physically impedes with normal bodily movement.
 A common variant of a lipoma, known as an angiolipoma, can be tender due to its extensive blood vessel component.